Heart of Nicaragua

 Masaya, The Cradle of Folklore

-We’ll pass through Los Pueblos Blancos on our way to Catarina, where local handicraft makers are famous for their woven fiber ad precious hardwood furniture, hand-turned ceramics, and sweets.
+We’ll pass through Los Pueblos Blancos on our way to Catarina, where local handicraft makers are famous for their woven fiber and precious hardwood furniture, hand-turned ceramics, and sweets.
 In San Juan de Oriente, artists offer pottery-making demonstrations and sell their work alongside the narrow village streets.
-In the hillside pueblo of Catarina is the Mirador, a vantage point that allows you to look out over Laguna de Apoyo, Granada, Lake Nicaragua, and the Island of Ometepe in the distance.
+In the hillside pueblo of Catarina is a Mirador, a vantage point that allows you to look out over Laguna de Apoyo, Granada, Lake Nicaragua, and the Island of Ometepe in the distance.

 On Sundays during October and November, in celebration of Masaya’s Paton Saint, San Jerónimo, dancers take to the streets and to the homes of friends and relatives to perfrom El Baile de Negras.
 They show off in elegant costumes, bedazzled footwear and hand painted mesh masks to hide their identity.
 Most notably all the female personas are men.